Found a Cat

 Cats require a different approach than dogs and other small pets for the following reasons:

-- Less than 5% of stray cats entering animal shelters are reunited with their owners.
+- Only 3% of stray cats entering animal shelters are reunited with their owners.

 Is That Cat Really Lost?